 And if you doubt about what We have revealed to Our slave, then produce a chapter like it, and call upon your supporters other than Allah, if you are truthful.

 As for proving that the pagans were unable to address the challenge, then it is given the fact that they were heavily invested in destroying Islam, resorted to taking extreme risks to do so, and yet they failed in their objective.
 The pagans imprisoned, tortured, and killed many of the early Muslims.
 They even engaged in wars against Prophet Muhammed ﷺ and his community.
-Wars where those pagans spent much time, much money, and risked their very lives, in order to stop the spread of Islam.
+Wars where those pagans spent much time, much money, and risked their very lives in order to stop the spread of Islam.

-Given the above, we deduce the following: if the pagan Arabs were capable of fulfilling the Quranic challenge, and given their extreme desire to destroy Islam, they would have spared themselves the time, money, and the risk of death in battle, and they would have simply cooperated with one another in order to produce a text which rivaled the Quran literarily.
+Given the above, we deduce the following: if the pagan Arabs were able to address the Quranic challenge, and given their extreme desire to destroy Islam, they would have spared themselves the time, money, and the risk of death in battle, and they would have simply cooperated with one another in order to produce a text which rivaled the Quran literarily.
 But they did not, and Islam ultimately prevailed.
 Thus, the pagan Arabs were unable to address the Quranic challenge, when it was nomically necessary for them to have been able to do so.
 And since Muhammed ﷺ was a claimant to prophethood who was aided by this negation of nomic necessity, then Muhammed ﷺ is a true prophet of God.

 Prophet Muhammed ﷺ was also aided by many other miracles.
 Including the multiplication of food and water, accurately prophesying future events, and the instantaneous healing of wounds and diseases.
 We will give examples for each of the above: